jovial/arcus-slurm-on-openstack/README.md

 ## Terraform

-The terraform tool must be installed and in your PATH.
+The terraform tool must be installed and in your `PATH`.
 Installation instructions can be found [here](https://www.terraform.io/downloads.html).

 ## Create infrastructure